-Have you ever wondered ?
+Have you ever wondered how to live in a tent?
 If you follow these tips and tricks, you’ll be able to make living in a tent a little more bearable.

-Whether or not you think that living in a tent long-term is a great opportunity to get in touch with nature or a punishment from the gods that deprives you of your precious Starbucks and civilization probably says a lot about your tastes as a person.
-Some of us are city slickers, others among us are total outdoor people, and then there’s a lot of grey area in between.
+Whether or not you think that living in a tent long-term is a great opportunity to get in touch with nature or a punishment that deprives you of your precious Starbucks, living in a tent takes a few things to make it work well.

 If you’re going to try to live in a tent over the long haul, you’re going to want to keep the following tips and tricks in mind.

 What is the surrounding area like?
 Is it stable and, just as importantly, is it safe?
-A tent doesn’t afford much in the way of “home security protection,” after all.
-You’ll thus want to make sure that you’re staying in an area that is safe.
+A tent doesn’t afford much in the way of home security so you’re going to want to make sure that you’re staying in an area that is safe.

 You’ll also want to consider a variety of other factors that might impact the overall degree of comfort you experience during your stay.